-Field Name Туре Reset value Description [20:18] CCW RW UNKNOWN Column counter width.
+Field Name Туре Reset value Description

+[20:18] CCW RW UNKNOWN Column counter width.
 When running SRAM tests, this field must be set to the width of the column section of the address bus of the RAM under test.
+The options are: 0 bits 1 RAM column

+abaa 1 bit 2 RAM columns

+0b001 1 bit, 2 hit with columns 0b010 2 bits 4 RAM columns

+0b010 2 bits, 1 K W columns 0b011 3 bits, 8 RAM columns

+9b100 4 bits 16 RAM columns

+0b101 5 bits 32 RAM columns

+0b110 Reserved

+0b111 Reserved

+Note -

-The options are: 0b000 0 bits, 1 RAM column 0b001 1 bit, 2 RAM columns 0b010 2 bits, 4 RAM columns 0b011 3 bits, 8 RAM columns 0b100 4 bits, 16 RAM columns Ob1015 bits, 32 RAM columnsOb110ReservedOb111Reserved Note - [17:14] RCOW RW UNKNOWN RAM cycles per operation for writes.
-This must be set to the number of cycles that the RAM under test requires for each access, which is 1.
-A value of 0b000 corresponds to one cycle per access.
-Note
+[17:14] RCOW RW UNKNOWN RAM cycles per operation for writes.
+This must be set to the number of cycles that the RAM under test requires for each access, -1.
+Therefore, a value of 0b0000 corresponds to one cycle per access.
+Note -

 Field Name Туре Reset value Description [13:10] RCOR RW UNKNOWN RAM cycles per operation for reads.
-This must be set to the number of cycles that the RAM under test requires for each access, which is 1.
-A value of 0b000 corresponds to one cycle per access.
-Note [9:5] PDP RW UNKNOWN Pipeline depth for protection logic.
+This must be set to the number of cycles that the RAM under test requires for each access, - 1.
+Therefore, a value of 0b0000 corresponds to one cycle per access.
+Note - [9:5] PDP RW UNKNOWN Pipeline depth for protection logic.
 This is the number of pipeline stages in the MBIST path from MBISTOLADDR to MBISTOLOUTDATA for the protection logic associated with the memory under test, for transactions where MBISTOLPSEL is not 0b00.
 For example, if there are five pipeline stages for corrected data reads then this field must be set to 5.
-Note [4:0] PD RW UNKNOWN Pipeline depth.
+Note - [4:0] PD RW UNKNOWN Pipeline depth.
 This is the number of pipeline stages in the MBIST path from MBISTOLADDR to MBISTOLOUTDATA for the memory under test, for transactions where MBISTOLPSEL is 0b00.
 For example, if there are three pipeline stages, then this field must be set to 3.
-Note - Note - Not